budgetdailyapp/budgetdailyapp.github.io/README.md

   - *How do I restore my purchase?*
     In the Settings, there is a section called Purchases, there you can Restore your purchases.
   - *Why can’t I see my data on another device?*
-    Ensure iCloud Sync is enabled in Settings → App Settings.
+    Ensure iCloud Sync is enabled in Settings → App Settings, and your iCloud Data is not full.
   - *How do I reset my budget data?*
     Tap **Settings → Reset App** within the app (this is permanent and will clear your iCloud data as well).
   - *How does Bill Transfers work?*